 - Pay by e-check through hour online portal

-- Mailing a check via the U.S. Postal Service Priority or Overnight option - envelopes are delivered directly to our secured mailbox, but again, do not request a signature.
+- Mailing a check via the U.S. Postal Service Priority or Overnight option - envelopes are delivered directly to our secured mailbox.
+Do not request a signature.

-- No receipt can be provided at time of delivery.
-Please allow additional time for staff to process payments which are delivered to our office and issue receipts.
+- If delivering a check to WRCOG offices, please allow additional time for staff to process payments which are delivered to our office and issue receipts.

 WRCOG developed and administers the Transportation Uniform Mitigation Fee (TUMF), a program that ensures that new development pays its fair share for the increased traffic that it creates.
 The TUMF will raise over $3 billion for transportation projects in Western Riverside County.